Yawning Heights

 Yawning Heights (Зияющие Высоты) is the first published novel by Soviet philosopher Alexander Zinoviev.
+It was published in 1976.
 Set in the fictional city / nation of Ibansk, Yawning Heights satirizes Soviet society.
 The novel has been compared to the writings of Jonathan Swift, Lewis Carroll, and others.

 Every character in Yawning Heights is named Iban Ibanovich Ibanov, so each is instead referred to by a descriptive name, rather than their proper name.
 Multiple characters in the book are references to prominent thinkers at the time, including one character who is thought to be a stand-in for the author.

 Satire

 As a logician, Zinoviev was able to reduce many features of Soviet communism to what he calls "scientific laws".
 The book is also filled with numerous paradoxes and logical twists, à la Catch-22.
 The book begins with a logically reflexive definition: a preface claims that the book details the result of an experiment.
 The preface identifies the purpose of the experiment: "to uncover those who disapprove of its implementation, and to take the appropriate measures".

 One satire in a late chapter is that, after conquering the whole world in the Great Ibanskian Kissoff, the leaders of Ibansk discover another nation, Sub-Ibansk, whose inhabitants live underground beneath Ibansk and subsist on the sewage generated by Ibansk.